william-nicolussi/automation-storage-warehouse/README.md

 <img width="600" alt="MovePalletMode" src="https://github.com/user-attachments/assets/8744f37d-a451-49ad-b154-ea6042d26d4c" />
 </div>

+It is possible to move a pallet from one position to an empty slot.
+The system is able to handle user errors (such as impossible slot position).

 https://github.com/user-attachments/assets/4288d4b2-5867-477c-8242-ad3709790633

 https://github.com/user-attachments/assets/c9de9f97-2722-4277-9941-b6c9a98b3aa4

 ### Store Pallet Mode
+The user can give an ID to a pallet and store it.
+The first position to be filled is the `posHome`.
+The next pallets are stored near the `posHome` according to the Manhattan Distance.
+Il is possible to modify the `posHome` in the `VAR_GLOBAL CONSTANT`.
 <div align="center">
 <img width="600" alt="StorePalletMode" src="https://github.com/user-attachments/assets/4255cfbd-a350-4697-8b3f-e96f2003667e" />
 </div>